 Starting Your Sterilizer Search

 There is always a growing demand for small sterilizers in many different types of businesses.
-Some being: tattoo shops, dentist offices, surgical clinics, nail salons, dog groomers, mushroom growers.
-The list goes on.
+Some being: tattoo shops, dentist offices, surgical clinics, nail salons, dog groomers, and even mushroom growers.
+You may be looking to buy one right now.

 This site will start to focus on the tabletop models and over time move up in size.
 Please comment and ask questions so I can get a feel for the needs of the community.